glassroom/generalized_orders_of_magnitude/README.md

 ## Precision and Performance versus Floating-Point Formats

-This repository provides a script for comparing Complex64 GOOMs to Float32 and Complex128 GOOMs to Float64 on CUDA devices.
-To run the script, clone this repository, install `torch`, `numpy`, `pandas`, and `matplotlib`, and execute:
+This repository provides a Python script for comparing Complex64 GOOMs to Float32 and Complex128 GOOMs to Float64 on CUDA devices.
+To run the script, clone _and install_ this repository, install `torch`, `numpy`, `pandas`, and `matplotlib`, and execute from the command line:

 ```
 python compare_gooms_to_floats.py